lsund/chess-sandbox/README.md

 ## Running

-To start a web server for the application, run:
+To start a web server for the application, you'll have to run both servers

+    lein figwheel
     lein run

-## License

-Copyright © 2017 FIXME